dylanvanzanten/fe3-assessment-3/readme.md

 4. Changing the code of the pie chart ⚒

 So next up was to use the pie chart to show the data that is inside the `incidentsOld`.
-First off I copied the files from the __[bl.ocks example]__(https://bl.ocks.org/mbostock/3887235) example.
+First off I copied the files from the [bl.ocks](https://bl.ocks.org/mbostock/3887235) example.
 The example also loads in a `.csv` file to show of the data.
 Fortunatly the example has also already the colors that are being used.
 So I first went in to see if the pie chart worked.
 After that I changed the colors to three kinds:
 * Incidents with the color: #E67E22
 * Fatal incidents with the color: #E74C3C
 * Fatalities with the color: #C0392B